 If Liberapay team accounts don't fit your needs, you may want to use the Open Collective platform instead, which allows a team to be “hosted” by a registered nonprofit.
-This “fiscal host” is the legal owner of the team's funds, oversees how they're used, and takes a 5% fee.
+This “fiscal host” is the legal owner of the collective's funds, oversees how they're used, and usually takes a percentage of the donations to fund itself.
 (We're planning to implement a similar system in Liberapay, but we don't know when it will be done.)

 Creating a team

 You need to sign into your own account first.

 Once you have contributed to a team's project, ask its members to invite you.
 Don't forget to tell them what your username is.

 Teams don't have a hierarchy, all their members are equal and set their own take.